foygl/active-icalendar-events/README.md

 Get all events that are active at a timestamp for an icalendar file.

-This has been manual tested only with Google Calendar and seems to work for all the cases I can think of.
+This has been tested only with Google Calendar and seems to work for all the cases I can think of.

 Possible future work:
 - [x] Write some tests.